The generalized Frobenius problem via restricted partition functions: Introduction

-In order to attack the generalized Frobenius problem, we will generalize Figure \ref{fig:interlace} and characterize (for sufficiently large $t$) how the level sets of $f(t)$ will interlace, and how they will increase with $t$.
+In order to attack the generalized Frobenius problem, we will generalize Figure \ref{fig:interlace} and characterize how the level sets of $f(t)$ will interlace and how they will increase with $t$.
 We will make heavy use of the fact that $f(t)$ is a very ``nice'' function.
 In fact, it is a \emph{quasi-polynomial}:

 \begin{definition} A function $f:\Zo\rightarrow \Q$ is a \emph{quasi-polynomial of period $m$} if there exist polynomials $f_0,f_1,\ldots,f_{m-1}\in\Q[t]$ such that

 The polynomials, $f_i$, are called the \emph{constituent polynomials} of $f$. \end{definition}